MuizMohamad/ChessEngine/README.md

 ## Project Status

 This project is currently in early development.
-Currently setting up making move.
+Currently setting up search and evaluation.

 ## PROGRESS
 Board representation - DONE